Fast Growing Shade Trees to Lower Your Energy Bill

 Here in North Texas we certainly know what it’s like to watch our energy bills spike in the summer.
 After all, we basically need to have our air conditioners running 24/7 in the hot Texas heat.

-Shade trees are an excellent way to help lower your energy bills for years to come.
+Fast growing shade trees are an excellent way to help lower your energy bills for years to come.
 But how do you pick the right trees to lower utility bills?
 And how do you know where to plant them?

 Don’t worry!
-We’ve created this blog post to tell you all about fast-growing shade trees and where you should strategically plant them to keep your home cool and your utility bill down in the summer.
+We’ve created this blog post to tell you all about fast growing shade trees and where you should strategically plant them to keep your home cool and your utility bill down in the summer.

 Where to Plant Shade Trees

 There are a few ideal locations to plant shade trees.
 These include:

 - The west side of your home.

 - To the west of any windows that are in rooms, you frequent during the day.

 - To the west of any exterior walls of rooms, you are frequently in during the day.

 Of course, you need to know that you have the proper clearance for your shade tree so that it doesn’t grow to obstruct driveways, your home, or other structures on your property.
 We can help you with a planting design based on the shade trees you’ve chosen for your home.